 When you have diabetes, you need to control your blood sugar.
-Insulin or diabetes medicines, as well as exercise, helps lower your blood sugar.
+Insulin or diabetes medicines, as well as exercise in general, help lower your blood sugar.

 Food raises your blood sugar the most.
 Stress, certain medicines, and some kinds of exercise can also raise your blood sugar.

 The three major nutrients in food are carbohydrates, protein, and fat.

 - Your body quickly turns carbohydrates into a sugar called glucose.
 This raises your blood sugar level.
 Carbohydrates are found in cereal, bread, pasta, potato, and rice.
 Fruit and some vegetables like carrots also have carbohydrates.

 - Protein and fat can change your blood sugar too, but not as fast.

 If you have diabetes, you may need to eat carbohydrate snacks during the day.
 This will help balance your blood sugar.
 This is particularly important if you have type 1 diabetes.
 Some people with type 2 diabetes who take insulin or other medicines that can cause hypoglycemia (low blood sugar) may also benefit from eating snacks during the day.

 Learning how to count the carbohydrates that you eat (carb counting) helps you plan what to eat.
 It will also keep your blood sugar under control.

 Your health care provider may tell you to eat a snack at certain times of the day, most often at bedtime.
 This helps keep your blood sugar from getting too low at night.
 Other times, you may have a snack before or during exercise for the same reason.
 Ask your provider about the snacks you can and you can't have.